Paperspace/auto-testing-runtimes/improvements.md

 - PDF output also works and could be saved to a remote location without the need to access the Notebook to inspect the results.
 But it requires a slow TeXLive install [1], and our Notebooks can be viewed offline.
 - Notebooks as `.py`: Currently this uses `nbconvert` to run each `.ipynb` on the Gradient Notebook as a notebook, meaning that the output has to be manually inspected in the notebook view if there are errors. `nbconvert` and `jupytext` can convert `.ipynb`s into `.py`s which then gives us the usual ability to log a `.py`'s output.
 But this introduces a conversion step that may have errors a user wouldn't see when running the `.ipynb`, and we want to ensure that running our `.ipynb`s is working for users.
 Also some code in `.ipynb` doesn't work in `.py`, e.g., line and cell magics.
 We could require our recommended content to be convertible to `.py`, but this might be restrictive.
 - Papermill & Forego might improve the setting up of commands to run when the Notebook is started, e.g., a notebook can be executed with arguments such as a required API key.
+- Auto-testing doesn't pick up issues from rerunning a notebook without restarting the kernel, because the kernel is in effect restarted because each notebook is run separately with its own `nbconvert` command.
+An example is a GPU going out of memory if the user tries to rerun it and didn't reset the kernel to clear the memory allocation.
+This is an edge case.

 These improvements could also be moved to issues (label as enhancements) for this repo.